tobiasodion/RAGBOT/README.md

-# RAG Tutorial
+# Overview

-An overview of the RAG architecture for improving and adapting LLM to specific use cases.
+A chatbot that uses RAG architecture for improving and adapting LLM to specific use cases.
 This CLI chatbot app allows users to ask questions about a website which is provided as context.
 This chatbot empowers users to retrieve information from a website that may not have been in the training dataset of open-source LLMs.

 ## Use case